 How Can I Apply?

-If you believe that you or someone you know may be in need of COPE services, contact the Aging and Disability Services Division (ADSD) office nearest you.
+If you believe that you or someone you know may be in need of COPE services, fill out the referral form listed below, and contact the Aging and Disability Services Division (ADSD) office nearest you.
 For a listing of regional offices, click here.

 Once a referral is made to the appropriate regional office, a social worker will contact the individual in need of services to determine which services are most appropriate for them.